 Sources: WiFi Talents, SNS Insider

-This is where geo-fencing gets aggressive.
+This is where geo-fencing gets aggressive — and effective.
 Place a geo-fence around your competitor’s location.
 When someone visits them, they get served your ad.
 A car dealership could target people at competing lots: “Before you buy, see our deals first.”
+A gym could target people at a rival fitness center whose membership is more expensive.

 Here’s a practical guide to launching your first geo-fencing campaign:

 Be specific.
 “Downtown Fort Lauderdale” is too vague.
-Instead:
+Instead, think about the specific places where your ideal customers physically go:

 Geo-fencing messages should be: